roayahelal/covid-19/README.md

 # COVID-19 - Coronavirus cases tracker

 ## Background
-The purpose of creating this tracker was to have a well-presented reliable and precise source for key statistics of the current COVID-19 situations.
+The purpose of creating this tracker was to have a well-presented reliable and precise source for key statistics of the current COVID-19 situation.

 ### Global-Weighted-Average mortality rate